Anthonyomowumi/Big-Data-repo/README.md

 ## III.
 Methodology
 The methodology for this project involved applying four techniques within the big data analytics lifecycle.
 These techniques include:
 #### 1.)
-Data Preprocessing 2.)
+Data Preprocessing and Validation 2.)
 Exploratory Analysis 3.)
 Data Visualization 4.)
 Association Rule Mining using FP Growth Algorithm

 Pyspark, a python API for spark was used to read and analyze the dataset in Google Collab programmatically.
 Also, the Pandas’ library was used to create a data frame (table-like) format that makes it simple to apply Matplotlib, Seaborn, and Plotly on the dataset for data visualization while , the Frequent Pattern Growth Algorithm was employed to identify the dataset's frequently occurring patterns.

-The major cleaning done on the dataset was to drop the duplicates in the dataset using the dropDuplicates() command which after being done, the number of rows reduced to 289953
+### 1.)
+Data Preprocessing and Validation: The major cleaning done on the dataset under data preprocessing was to drop the duplicates in the dataset using the dropDuplicates() command which after being done, the number of rows reduced to 289953 while the data was validated for missing and noisy dataset which none was found.